DataDog/expo-datadog/README.md

 If you find an issue with this package and have a fix, first consult the [Contributing Guidelines][3].

-This package has a different versioning system from the other React Native packages, therefore it is out of the workspaces.
-Run `yarn install` from this directory to install dependencies.

 To try a development build plugin on an app, run this commands from this directory:

 ```sh